REAL ESTATE BRANDS

 Brand gets investment committees to say “yes”

-The often overlooked (and often most valuable) job of real estate branding isn’t a logo, or a hoarding, or a “destination” tagline.
-It’s this: Create a vivid, credible picture of a successful place in an investor’s mind.
+The often overlooked (and most valuable) job of real estate branding isn’t a logo or a tagline.
+It’s this: create a vivid, credible picture of a successful place in an investor’s mind.
 Investment committees don’t back buildings.
-They back a focussed team and believable placemaking narrative:
+They back a focussed team and a believable placemaking narrative that communicates:

 Because places compete like products